Sample¶

 Add factor in the sample sheet¶

-From the sample section select +Add factor.
+In the 'Samples' section select +Add factor.
 Type the factor term and use the drop-down to select the most relevant ontology term.
 If there is no ontology term available, type your free text and press enter to accept (then OK to add to the factor).
-In the second step you can add a unit if the factor information you are adding includes numerical values, if not simply select add factor in this step.
+In the second step you can add a unit if the factor information you are adding includes numerical values, by clicking on the 'Add factor unit (if necessary)' box and adding the required unit, if not simply select add factor in this step.

 A new column will then be added to the sample sheet so you can add the relevant information for each sample.